One note if you decide to change or start any fitness or nutrition plan, consult with your physician first.

-Many people who have a hectic work schedule always had the excuse they were too busy to stay on a fitness and/or nutrition program or to take it to the level they truly desired.
+Many people who have a hectic work schedule always had the excuse they were too busy to stay on fitness and nutrition program or to take it to the level they truly desired.
 Well if you’re unemployed you have the time to make this a big focus while you’re searching for a job and when you find a job you should still keep it going.
-We recommend doing a workout program in the morning so you are sure you get to it, but if you already have a set time that can still work then keep it.
+We recommend doing a workout program in the morning, so you are sure you get to it, but if you already have a set time that can still work then keep it.

 While Employed but Looking for a New Job

-It is just as important to keep fit when you are still employed but looking to switch to a new job or career, you will be adding a new list of tasks to perform and squeezing them into your already busy schedule.
+It is just as important to keep fit when you are still employed but looking to switch to a new job or career; you will be adding a new list of tasks to perform and squeezing them into your already busy schedule.
 This can add extra stress and run you down; staying fit will help keep your energy levels up and stay focused.